Warning Letter / Notice of Caution Template (警告書・注意書)

 Legal basis

 Japanese employment courts apply a doctrine of progressive discipline: termination must follow appropriate steps that gave the employee fair notice and a real opportunity to correct.
 A warning letter is the documented version of "fair notice."
-Without it, later disciplinary action, whether 戒告, 譴責, suspension, or dismissal, is structurally hard to defend.
+Without it, later disciplinary action, whether 戒告 (reprimand), 譴責 (formal censure), 出勤停止 (suspension), or dismissal, is structurally hard to defend.
+Article 15 of the Labor Contract Act requires that disciplinary measures be reasonable in light of the nature and degree of the act; Article 16 of the Labor Contract Act invalidates dismissals that lack objectively reasonable grounds or are not socially acceptable.
 The warning letter does not need to allege misconduct in the criminal sense; it can address performance, attendance, or behavioral issues.

 Frequently asked